ZhangQin3/GTF/README.md

---> GTF MUST be put under $gopath\src, NOT under $gopath\src\github.com\ZhangQin3.
-GTF is an application, not a package. <--
+--> GTF MUST be put under $gopath\src, NOT under $gopath\src\github.com\ZhangQin3. <--

-This is a generic test automation framework based on golang, it is named as Generic Testing Framework(GTF).
+This is a generic test automation framework based on golang, it is named as Generic Test Framework(GTF).
 Now, GTF is in its very early stage, but it has provide most necessary features that a mature testing framework shall provide, it can be used in unit test, integration test, system test and acceptance test with only a little simple adaption.

 With GTF, one test script is a golang package in a single .go file, all the test scripts are put in the gtf/scripts directory.
 Related test scripts can get together and are put into a test suite, the test suite is also an .go file and a golang package located in the gtf/testsuites directory.